Romainnnnnn/Project_Cloud_and_Advanced_Analytics_2024/README.md

 - Forecast available on the m5 Stack device
 - Using OpenAI to generate text for the Google Text-2-Speech API
 - Better error handling in case of lost connection
+- Image of weather forecast from backend instead of localy

 ### Streamlit Dashboard